Trusted WordPress tutorials, when you need them most.

 Don’t forget to click the ‘Save’ button when you’re done.

-If you want, there are more actions you can add to the recipe, like allowing WordPress to send a confirmation email or registering the user to a Zoom webinar.
+If you want, you can add more actions to the recipe, like allowing WordPress to send a confirmation email or registering the user for a Zoom webinar.

-Next, you can now go ahead and publish your recipe.
+You can now publish your recipe.
 Simply click the ‘Draft’ toggle on the right side of the page and change it to ‘Live.’

 Finishing Your Purchase Recipe in WooCommerce